Jean Ford, MD

 Biography

-Dr. Ford is a physician educator and a clinical investigator with more than 30 years of experience in medical practice, education, and leadership.
-He began his career as a faculty member at the Columbia College of Physicians and Surgeons in New York, where he rose through the ranks to serve as chief of the division of pulmonary and critical care medicine at Harlem Hospital Center and director of the training program in pulmonary diseases.
-While at Columbia/Harlem Hospital, he served as principal investigator of the New York Center of the National Heart Lung and Blood Institute’s Asthma Clinical Research Network.
+Dr. Ford is a physician educator and a clinical investigator with over 30 years of experience in medical practice, education, research and leadership.
+He currently serves as the Senior Associate Dean for the Barbados Campus at the Ross University School of Medicine.
+He began his career as a faculty member at the Columbia College of Physicians and Surgeons in New York, where he rose through the ranks to serve as Chief of the Division of Pulmonary and Critical Care Medicine at Columbia University/Harlem Hospital Center and director of the training program in pulmonary diseases.
+While at Columbia/Harlem Hospital, he received numerous grants and contracts, including as Principal Investigator of the New York Center of the National Heart Lung and Blood Institute’s Asthma Clinical Research Network.